 There is no denying that the Smart 4 4000 cleans the teeth and mouth well.
 It offers a pretty decent battery life, whilst also looking fairly good and feeling solid and slim in hand.

-At the time of writing it is the best electric toothbrush to offer Bluetooth connectivity and for that it deserves some credit.
+At the time of writing, it is the cheapest brush in the Oral-B range to offer Bluetooth connectivity and for that, it deserves some credit.

 But, the box contents lacks, there should be some form of smartphone stand included and ideally a travel case.